 Community and Cultural Spaces:

-Façade and Building Improvements: We are administering façade and building improvement funds provided by the NYS Housing Trust Fund.
+Façade and Building Improvements: We have administered 2 rounds of Main Street program funds from the NYS Housing Trust Fund to restore façades and do building improvements.
 We have provided up to $10,000 – $20,000 each for 5 cultural buildings and 2 residential buildings on East 4th Street since 2008.
 CSC contributed funds towards a new storefront and Off Off Broadway ticket booth at 59-61 East 4th Street in 2009.